Megwilken/math_game/README.md

 - Player
   - name
     - return the name of the player
-  - lives
-    - return the number of lives of the player
   - lose_life
     - decrease the number of lives by 1
   - summary